Fischer0522/stratadisk-artifact-sev/filebench/README.md

 The script:
 1. Checks for Filebench installation
+2. Checks if filesystems are mounted (if not, mounts them automatically)
-2. For each workload and disk type:
+3. For each workload and disk type:
+   - Checks mount point is accessible
    - Generates a workload file with the correct path
    - Cleans up the test directory
-   - Runs Filebench
+   - Runs Filebench on the mounted filesystem
    - Collects output
    - Cleans up after test
+   - **For SwornDisk**: Unmounts filesystem, resets device using `reset_sworn.sh`, remounts filesystem
+   - **For CryptDisk**: No reset needed (in-place encryption)
-3. Parses results using `parse_filebench_results.sh`
+4. Parses results using `parse_filebench_results.sh`
-4. Generates `benchmark_results/result.json`
+5. Generates `benchmark_results/result.json`

 ### Parse Script (parse_filebench_results.sh)